vmware-archive/cascade/README.md

 endmodule
 Led led();
 ```
-Now try writing a simple program that connects the pads to the leds.
+Try writing a simple program that connects the pads to the leds.
 ```verilog
 >>> assign led.val = pad.val;
 ```